tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 * the source of the input string should not be closed before the output string has been fully evaluated.

-These conditions are as many opportunities for the programmer or the language's runtime system to screw up and end up with a non-streaming or an incorrect program.
+These conditions embody the amount of thinking that the programmer needs to do without help from the compiler.
+They are as many opportunities for the programmer or the language's runtime system to screw up and end up with a non-streaming or an incorrect program.
 In Haskell, traditionally people have been exploiting lazy evaluation to build streaming programs: if we can somehow produce a string that represents the entire contents of